Why Employee Engagement Initiatives Don’t Work (And What Employees Actually Respond To)

 If your engagement initiatives feel busy but ineffective, it may be time to pause and redesign, not add more activities.

-Explore how organizations have improved engagement by fixing people systems, manager capability, and everyday work experience.
+Explore how organisations have improved engagement by fixing people systems, manager capability, and everyday work experience.
 Discover our Employee Experience & Leadership interventions on Our Edge.